SaidiAmine/udemy-microservices/README.md

  With the help of spring actuator (after adding dependencies), upon the update of config values on the git repository hit the actuator endpoint "/actuator/refresh" (with the microservice port number) to reload the config values on the microservice files, this away avoid restarting the microservice to reload the external (git) configuration.
+ **** 85. Refresh configurations at runtime using Spring Cloud Bus With the help of spring actuator & spring cloud bus & rabbitmq, refresh the configuration values for ALL microservices through invoking /actuator/busrefresh on ONE microservice